Financial inclusion remains an underdeveloped opportunity for the world economy

 15 December 2022

 After her stunning academic achievements, including a master’s degree in entrepreneurship at Oxford, her professional career in Africa began with a chance encounter while on vacation in Cameroon.
 This meeting would change her life.
-Within a month’s time, she left England for the UBA bank in Gabon where she became the manager.
+Within a month, she left England for the UBA bank in Gabon, where she became manager for Prestige clients.

-Faced with hostile remarks and behaviour, Valérie Neim asserted herself in her role as well as in her results.
-Driven by her convictions, she launched Invictae in January 2021, a club of influential African women in favour of overcoming gender inequalities.
+Faced with hostile remarks and behavior, Valérie Neim asserted herself in her role and results.
+A decade later, driven by her convictions, she launched Invictae in 2021, a club of influential African women in favor of overcoming gender inequalities in finance.

 Interview.